Patrick O’Brian

 Hull Down on the Horizon

 Knowing about Lord Edward Fitzgerald gives one added insight into Stephen, because his name comes up many times through the novels, providing a key to Stephen’s hidden nature.
 It’s stated that the two were related, and it is obliquely implied that Stephen was studying medicine in Paris when Lord Edward stayed with Thomas Paine during the early years of the French Revolution.
 Being related they have to have known one another, for Lord Edward had cleaved wholeheartedly to Charles James’ Fox’s admiration for the glorious precepts of the Revolution; in an orgy of high-minded oath-taking (that was the fashion during those days in Paris, for everyone was hyperaware of the fact that they were making history along with a new government and culture.
 Why, even women were making speeches, like the butcher’s daughter Olympe de Gouges) Lord Edward and his high-born friends renounced their titles on the Champs du Mars in ’90.
-Surely Stephen was there, weeping, with the other very young men, at the birth of the Rights of Man!
+Surely teenage Stephen was there, weeping, with the other very young men, at the birth of the Rights of Man!

 Stephen would also have been by when Lord Edward married le duc d’Orleans’ bastard daughter.
 One who knows something of the Fitzgeralds’ remarkable family—related, by cruel fate, to a goodly part of the English Government, which makes Lord Edward’s betrayal and dismal death the more painful—and their c’est la vie attitude toward bastardy would understand something of Stephen’s upbringing.
 These ardent spirits, so fired by inspiration before the Revolution turned bloody-minded in earnest, sailed back to Ireland and met, in ’97-8, pretty much the same fate that so many visionaries—including Olympe de Gouges—suffered in Paris during the Terror Years.